-- a.
-All schools will allow: - Filming of the opponent beginning with the last scrimmage/jamboree through the end of the tournament. - Filming/Swapping of films of all regular season and tournament games. - b.
-The exchange of game films by competing teams is by mutual consent. - 2.
+- Filming of the opponent beginning with the last scrimmage/jamboree through the end of the tournament. - Filming/Swapping of films of all regular season and tournament games. - b.
+The exchange of game films by competing teams is by mutual consent. - 3.
 A regularly scheduled game cannot be forfeited by the individual schools (principals, athletic directors, coaches and others).
-Current By-Law Article XX: Football, Section 3C states: "The NHIAA and the Football Committee shall be notified at the first opportunity concerning postponement of a regularly scheduled football game, together with the intention to reschedule or cancel." - 3.
+Current By-Law Article XXI: Football, Section 3C states: "The NHIAA and the Football Committee shall be notified at the first opportunity concerning postponement of a regularly scheduled football game, together with the intention to reschedule." - 4.
+Games that are interrupted, suspended, called, and/or halted and not made up, wins or losses on those conflicts will be decided by the NHIAA Football Committee. - 5.
 Schools that issue equipment to athletes for out-of-season use assume the liability for its use.
-Such equipment should be inspected prior to the season for reconditioning and safety. - 4.
-Each coach should be familiar with the NHIAA By-Law Article II: Eligibility, Section 9: Out-Of-Season Competition. - 5.
-All pre-season jamborees must be sanctioned by the NHIAA in accordance with By-Law Article I: Policy; Section 9. - 6.
-Football safety guidelines should be reviewed by each school and procedures developed for the safety of the players. - 7.
-Medical coverage as described herein must be provided for all practices, jamborees, scrimmages and games at all levels of play. - 8.
-The procedures for the awards ceremony after the conclusion of the Championship Games must be communicated to the players, coaches, spectators and media. - 9.
+Such equipment should be inspected prior to the season for reconditioning and safety. - 6.
+Each coach should be familiar with the NHIAA By-Law Article II: Eligibility, Section 9: Out-Of-Season Competition.

+- 7. All pre-season jamborees must be sanctioned by the NHIAA in accordance with By-Law Article I: Policy; Section 9. - 8.
+Football safety guidelines should be reviewed by each school and procedures developed for the safety of the players. - 9.
+Medical coverage as described herein must be provided for all practices, jamborees, scrimmages and games at all levels of play. - 10.
+The procedures for the awards ceremony after the conclusion of the Championship Games must be communicated to the players, coaches, spectators and media. - 11.
 Site Criteria:

 Once the football playoff team selections have been made, a Football Committee member appointed by the Committee Chair shall make contact with the Athletic Director at the host school to determine if the criteria set forth below have been satisfied.
 This will be completed by 12:00 noon on the Tuesday of the week the game is to be played.
 In the event of inclement weather the field will be reevaluated by the football committee.
 In the event the home school fails to meet the criteria, the other school in the playoff game shall be contacted to determine if they can satisfy the criteria.
 In the event neither school can satisfy the Committee requirements, the Committee shall seek out a neutral site to hold the game.
 This will be chosen from a predetermined list of neutral sites.
-Schools are reminded that monitoring proper field conditions is the responsibility of the school throughout the season (Refer to site criteria on page 5).
+Schools are reminded that monitoring proper field conditions is the responsibility of the school throughout the season (Refer to site criteria on page 7).
 Failure to meet the stated criteria can impact your school's ability to host playoff games.